igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 into the packets.
 But it is worth mentioning that it may be possible to use this information as a covert channel.

-The current document does not define a specific application and the described techniques can generally apply to different communication protocols operating in different security environments.
+The current document does not define a specific application, and the described techniques can generally apply to different communication protocols operating in different security environments.
 A specification defining a specific protocol application is expected to address the respective security considerations and must consider specifics of the protocol and its expected operating environment.
-For example, security considerations for QUIC, discussed in {{QUIC-TRANSPORT}}
+For example, security considerations for QUIC, discussed in Section 21 of
-and {{QUIC-TLS}}, consider a possibility of active and passive attackers in the network as well as attacks on specific QUIC mechanisms.
+{{QUIC-TRANSPORT}} and Section 9 of {{QUIC-TLS}}, consider a possibility of active and passive attackers in the network as well as attacks on specific QUIC mechanisms.

 ## Optimistic ACK Attack

-A defense against an Optimistic ACK Attack, described in {{QUIC-TRANSPORT}}, involves a sender randomly skipping packet numbers to detect a receiver acknowledging packet numbers that have never been received.
+A defense against an Optimistic ACK Attack, described in Section 21.4 of
+{{QUIC-TRANSPORT}}, involves a sender randomly skipping packet numbers to detect a receiver acknowledging packet numbers that have never been received.
 The Q bit signal may inform the attacker which packet numbers were skipped on purpose and which had been actually lost (and are, therefore, safe for the attacker to acknowledge).
 To use the Q bit for this purpose, the attacker must first receive at least an entire Q Block of packets, which renders the attack ineffective against a delay-sensitive congestion controller.